MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 - A conversation update event has occurred.
 - A new member (user) has been added to the conversation.

-The following example watches for new *conversation update activity*, sends only one welcome message based on your user joining the conversation, and sets a Prompt status flag to ignore the user’s initial conversation input.
+The code sample below watches for any new *conversation update activity* and sends only one welcome message per new user joining the conversation.
+Upon your bot's first _conversationUpdate_ event the bot itself is added as _Recipient_ of activity for your channel.
+The code the checks if an added Member == _turnContext.Activity.Recipient.Id_.
+If true, it has detected the initial conversation update event and skips the code that looks for newly connected users.

 [!INCLUDE [alert-await-send-activity](../includes/alert-await-send-activity.md)]